Parent page: Workspace Configuration

-Accessing the Content Types dialog - command central for determining which Item types can use the lifecycle definition being configured.
+Accessing the Content Types dialog – command central for determining which content types can use the lifecycle definition being configured.

-Content Types dialog lists all of the supported Item types that can be created in your active managed content server (by the user, or by the system).
-The option above the list - Control Lifecycle Definition per Content Type - provides global control over whether the feature is active (enabled) or not (disabled), for that particular definition.
-Enable this option, then enable the associated Use option for each Item type that you would like to be able to use that definition.
+Content Types dialog lists all of the supported content types that can be created in your active connected Workspace (by the user, or by the system).
+The option above the list – Control Lifecycle Definition per Content Type – provides global control over whether the feature is active (enabled) or not (disabled), for that particular definition.
+Enable this option, then enable the associated Use option for each content type that you would like to be able to use that definition.

-The following usage (per Item/Content type) configurations are evident for each default lifecycle definition, for a new instance of a managed content server.
+The following usage (per content type) configurations are evident for each default lifecycle definition, for a new instance of a connected Workspace.

 PCB Assembly Data

 Draftsman Document Template